 For many people, type 2 diabetes can be effectively managed.
 If not properly managed, it can affect virtually all of your organs and lead to serious complications, including:

-- skin problems, such as bacterial or fungal infections
+- skin problems, like bacterial or fungal infections

-- nerve damage, or neuropathy, which can cause a loss of sensation or numbness and tingling in your extremities as well as digestive issues, such as vomiting, diarrhea, and constipation
+- nerve damage, or neuropathy, which can cause a loss of sensation or numbness and tingling in your extremities as well as digestive issues, like vomiting, diarrhea, and constipation

 - poor circulation to the feet, which makes it hard for your feet to heal when you have a cut or an infection and can also lead to gangrene and loss of the foot or leg

 - hearing impairment